-In recruiting, do you and your organization look primarily for ability, , boldness or all three?
+In recruiting, do you and your organization look primarily for ability, teamwork, boldness or all three?
 Action: Don’t dwell on one.
 Go for balance.

-Do your performance reviewsreflect a wide range of qualities?
+Do your performance reviewsreflect a wide range of leadership qualities?
 Action: Evaluate those qualities equitably, remembering to focus on behaviors, not personalities.

-Is your leader-development process obsessed with ?
+Is your leader-development process obsessed with people skills?
 Knowledge?
 Risk-taking?
 Action: Capitalize on your leaders’ strengths, but also help them shore up weak spots.

 What adjectives do people use to describe you or your CEO?
 “Brilliant,” “great strategist,” “highly analytical,” “detail- and results-oriented”?
 Or more like “well-rounded,” “brave,” “smart,” “direct” and “no-nonsense but caring”?